 Honeydew Melon Sherbet.
-I had so many other ideas for Slightly Indulgent Mondays over at Amy’s Simply Sugar Free and Gluten Free.
+I had so many other ideas for the Slightly Indulgent Mondays event.
 Because I had shared the peach sorbet last week, I was thinking about yet another chocolate cake recipe I’ve been wanting to share or maybe another main dish.

 But, today I was still “puny” (which is Southern speak for not feeling at all very well) from a bug that started Thursday evening.
 Although I have been varying my time between the sofa and bed, I was functional enough this weekend for the occasional stint into the kitchen to make lunch or dinner.
 So, I had some good eats remaining in the refrigerator, but I had no real appetite.

 Suddenly I found myself thinking of the things that my mother always prepared when weren’t feeling well … and similar things I’d made for Son.
 Chicken soup, hot tea, toast, crackers, applesauce … nope, but, then I remembered the very special treat of sherbet.